EuclidProtocol/docs/docs/API/GQL/Chain/All Chains.md

 ### Arguments

-- **token** (Boolean): If true, includes chains that will be integrated with Euclid soon.
+- **showAllChains** (Boolean): If true, includes chains that will be integrated with Euclid soon.
 Otherwise, returns only the chains currently integrated.

 ### Return Fields